ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 The user interface is updated and provides the following enhancements:

 * The instance name requirements have changed.
 For more information, see the appropriate topic for the instance type that you are ordering.
-* Leading zeros have been added to host names to allow for proper sorting.
+* Leading zeros have been added to hostnames to allow for proper sorting.
 * Various error messages and tooltip enhancements are available to assist you in selecting the appropriate setting on the user interface.